 - Collaborative and content-specific learning for all administrators

 - Collaborative learning for all Teaching and Learning Coaches

 It is our belief that professional learning must be job-embedded and function on a continuous cycle of improvement.
-For this reason, the district provides time for teachers to work in professional learning teams as part of our early release schedule each Thursday.
-These prescribed times, in addition to block meetings, Back-to-School week, 2.5 release days for professional development, a catalog of Professional Growth Courses offered throughout the year, and a week-long Summer Academy, all provide options and extensions for teacher learning.
+For this reason, the district provides time for teachers to work in professional learning teams as part of our last start schedule each Thursday.
+These prescribed times, in addition to block meetings, Back-to-School week, specified release days for professional development, a catalog of Professional Growth Courses offered throughout the year, and a week-long Summer Academy, all provide options and extensions for teacher learning.

 As the Strategic Plan states, “We will ensure diversified learning experiences that celebrate personal growth and promote lifelong learning for all.”
 North Kansas City Schools empowers its educators to accomplish this goal through robust professional learning opportunities.

 For more information, contact Mitsi Nessa, Director, Secondary Curriculum, Instruction, and Professional Development, at (816) 321-5805.